Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Introduction

+Beyond these two steps, the additional uniform concentration property of the Hessian (Lemma~\ref{Uniform_Convergence}) is of key importance for us to obtain the uniform local strong convexity of the {\em empirical} loss.
+To show the uniform concentration of the Hessian, we successfully apply a type of covering argument.
+Different from the arguments in \cite{mei2016landscape}, which deal with the squared loss and are facilitated by certain nice assumptions on the activation functions, the cross-entropy loss is more difficult to apply the covering argument, e.g., both the gradient and Hessian no longer have a deterministic upper bound.
+Hence, we exploit the property of the sigmoid activation to show that the gradient and the Hessian of the cross-entropy loss are upper bounded with high probability in order to establish the uniform concentration property.

-We derive network specific quantities to capture the local geometry of FCN and CNN, which imply that the geometry of CNN is more benign than FCN, corroborated by the numerical experiments.
-In order to analyze the challenging cross-entropy loss function, our proof develops various new machineries in order to exploit the statistical information of the geometric curvatures, including the gradient and Hessian of the empirical risk, and to develop covering arguments to guarantee uniform concentrations.
-To the best of our knowledge, combining the analysis of gradient descent and initialization, this work provides the first globally convergent algorithm for the recovery of one-hidden-layer neural networks using the {\em cross entropy} loss function.
+To the best of our knowledge, combining the analysis of gradient descent and initialization, this work provides the first globally convergent algorithm for the recovery of one-hidden-layer neural networks using the {\em cross-entropy} loss function.